githue/drawing-timer/README.md

 # About Drawing Timer

 Practice drawing different things by giving yourself time limits.
-Pick your reference photos, set a time limit and complete multiple drawings quickly.
+Pick your reference photos, set a time limit and start practicing.

 ## Runs in your web browser

 Use Drawing Timer on your phone, tablet or desktop.
 It works on the latest versions of Chrome, Firefox, Safari (unconfirmed) and Opera.
-No installation required, just unzip it and open the `.htm` file.
+There's nothing to install, just unpack the ZIP or TAR.GZ and open `app.htm`.

 ## Use your own image library